zachlite/blog/_posts/2019-02-25-3d-impression-toy.markdown

 This gets me to here:
 <div style='position:relative; padding-bottom:calc(92.75% + 44px)'><iframe src='https://gfycat.com/ifr/ImmediateInsidiousGelada' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-## Only drawing columns up to height
+## Only drawing columns up to where they intersect the surface of the model

 This part is where the real magic happens.
 A fragment of the column should only be drawn if that fragment's height in world space is below where the xz center of the column makes its final intersection with the surface of the model.
 That's a mouthful.
 Here's a picture to show what I mean: